demisto/content/Packs/SymantecDLP/README.md

 See [Configuring the Log to a Syslog Server action](https://techdocs.broadcom.com/us/en/symantec-security-software/information-security/data-loss-prevention/15-8/about-response-rules-v40462357-d339e11/configuring-the-log-to-a-syslog-server-action-v27591174-d339e4495.html) for additional details.

 ###  Syslog Server Alerts
-To enable sending server events to the syslog server, follow the below steps:
+To enable sending server events to the syslog server, complete the following steps:

 1. Go to the \Program Files\Symantec\DataLossPrevention\EnforceServer\15.8.00000\Protect\config directory on Windows or the /opt/Symantec/DataLossPrevention/EnforceServer/15.8.00000/Protect/config directory on Linux.
 2. Open the Manager.properties file.
 3. Uncomment the #systemevent.syslog.protocol = line by removing the # symbol from the beginning of the line, and enter [ udp | tcp | tls ] to secure communications sent from the Enforce Server to the syslog server.